RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Additional Quantitative Results

 \subsection{Cross-dataset Generalization Comparison}

-Table~\ref{tab:sup_cross_dataset_vertical_tsi} summarizes the cross-dataset reproduction angular errors when training on one dataset and testing on the other.
-When trained on NCC and evaluated on LEVI, existing learning-based methods (C$^4$, C$^5$, PCC) suffer from noticeable degradation in both median and worst-25\% errors.
-In contrast, RL-AWB substantially reduces the error and achieves the best performance across all reported statistics.
-The opposite direction, training on LEVI and testing on NCC, shows the same trend: RL-AWB consistently attains the lowest median, tri-mean, and worst-25\% errors among all competing methods.
+\cref{tab:sup_cross_dataset_vertical_tsi} summarizes the cross-dataset reproduction angular errors when training on one dataset and testing on the other.
+When trained on NCC and evaluated on LEVI, all fully-supervised learning-based methods suffer from substantial degradation, with median errors ranging from 10.30 (C$^5$) to 22.87 (GCC).
+In contrast, RL-AWB achieves a median of only 5.10 and attains the best performance across all reported statistics.
+The opposite direction, training on LEVI and testing on NCC, shows the same trend: RL-AWB consistently attains the lowest errors among all competing methods, with C$^5$ ranking second and GCC showing relatively competitive performance on this direction.